Sauces to Seasonings

 Freeze dried shallots and tarragon were two of those large-volume spices.
 As straight spices, each were kind of slow sellers.
 They were ingredients in a few blends: shallot’s delicate texture and aromatic flavor were critical to our top-selling Capitol Hill Seasoning and our unique Shallot Salt while tarragon’s savory, licorice notes added depth to our Herbes de Provence and balance to our Fines Herbs.
 We needed a few more options though, so I set out to create a spice blend that would use both as the primary flavor.

 Knowing both flavors were often used in French cooking, that’s where I started digging around for inspiration.
 As you might have read in Ashlee’s guide, the French are big on using sauces to build flavors, often using them instead of spice blends.
-They do have a few, like the above-mentioned Herbes de Provence as well as Fines Herbs, Vadouvan (a French curry), and Bouquet Garni, of which we made a dried version of the traditional fresh bundle.
+They do have a few, like the above-mentioned Herbes de Provence as well as Fines Herbs, and Vadouvan (a French curry) of which we made a dried version of the traditional fresh bundle.
 So, finding another seasoning lead to a dead end…

 But that’s when the ghost of the 1830’s chef and restaurateur Jean-Louis Francoise-Collinet tapped me on the shoulder (the Platte street shop is notorious for its ghost inhabitants) and whispered in his French accent “dude, you should be creating a dry version of the sauce I invented: béarnaise sauce.
 It totally uses shallots and tarragon”.
 Of course, I coolly responded “Merci beaucoup, Jean-Louis!” (because I ain’t afraid of no ghosts).
 Boom!
 Tarragon Shallot Citrus Seasoning’s flavor came together pretty quickly.
 That’s just how inspiration happens sometimes… wink!